English Defence League: Nationalism, anti-immigrationism, and views on race and sexuality

-The EDL says it is not racist, and employs the slogan "Black and White unite: all races and religions are welcome in the EDL".
-It formed specific divisions for Hindu, Sikh, Jewish, Greek and Cypriot, and Pakistani Christian supporters, and small numbers of Asian, African, and mixed heritage supporters attended its events.
-These are often viewed as "trophy" members, with many white members asking to have their photographs taken with them.
-Members are often keen to stress that they have ethnic minority friends and family members as a means of countering accusations of racism, adopting the view that "lack of racism towards one group is assumed to be evidence of lack of racism against all".
-Members often view the multi-racial nature of England as a positive thing, although almost uniformly reject the ideology of multiculturalism, portraying it as something mainstream politicians have encouraged out of a desire to be seen as cosmopolitan and progressive and because of a fascination for the exoticism of other cultures.
+The EDL stated that it was not racist, employing the slogan "Black and White unite: all races and religions are welcome in the EDL".
+It formed specific divisions for Hindu, Sikh, Jewish, Greek and Cypriot, and Pakistani Christian supporters, and small numbers of Asian, African, and biracial supporters attended its events.
+These were often viewed as "trophy" members, with many white members asking to have their photographs taken with them.
+Members often stressed that they had ethnic minority friends and family as a means of countering accusations of racism, adopting the view that "lack of racism towards one group is assumed to be evidence of lack of racism against all".
+Members often viewed the multi-racial nature of England positively, although almost uniformly rejected the ideology of multiculturalism.
+In their view, mainstream politicians had encouraged multiculturalism both to be seen as being cosmopolitan and progressive but also because of their fascination for the exoticism of other cultures.

-The EDL condemns homophobia and established an LGBT division in March 2010.
-This pro-LGBT rights stance allows the EDL to criticise what it presents as the left's refusal to confront Islamic homophobia.
+The EDL condemned homophobia and established an LGBT division in March 2010.
+This pro-LGBT rights stance allowed the EDL to criticise what it presented as the left's refusal to confront Islamic homophobia.
 Pilkington argued that this pro-LGBT rights stance was not solely a cynical ploy by the EDL's leadership, but reflected widespread views within the movement.
-She observed gay and transgender speakers receiving a warm reception at EDL rallies, while the LGBT rainbow flag was regularly flown at EDL rallies; at the same time, Pilkington heard homophobic comments at EDL events.
+She observed gay and transgender speakers receiving a warm reception at EDL rallies, where the LGBT rainbow flag was regularly flown, but at the same time also heard homophobic comments at EDL events.